 Monitoring wells associated with the Logan Wash Mine were constructed within and outside of the immediate mine area.
 Past reconnaissance has been conducted to locate and confirm the existence of these well sites.
 Eight wells were located and identified within the mine area and within Logan Wash.
 Several other wells were located at some distance from the mine (see Figure 3 and Table 3).
-Of the 8 identified wells in the mine area, one well, Well LWCW-1A will remain in place as monitoring wells until final permit closure.
-Well LWCW-1A and LW-22A have been sampled for water quality on a semi-annual basis.
-Beginning in 2020 Well LW-22A will no longer be sampled for water quality.
-In addition, since this well is located on private land, the land owner will be contacted to see if they are interested in taking over ownership of the well.
+Of the 8 identified wells in the mine area, two wells, Well LWCW-1A and Well LW-22A, have been sampled for water quality on a semi-annual basis.
+Well LW-22A, located some distance downgradient of the mine, was dropped from the sampling program in 2020.
+Well LWCW-1A will remain in place as a monitoring well until final permit closure.
+Well LW-22A is located on private land.
+The landowner may be interested in taking over ownership of the well.